ardalis/kata-catalog/katas/Hangman.md

 - Display the masked secret word at game start and after each guess.
 Display correctly guessed letters in the proper position in the word.
 - Display a list of incorrectly guessed letters.
-- Display how many incorrect guesses the player has left.
+- Display how many guesses the player has left.
+This should be positive unless the game was just lost.
 - If the game is won, display a message announcing this.
 - If the game is lost, display a message announcing this.
 - Accept a new guess from the player while the game is in progress.